 - d.
 Double-check your settings.
 Did you enter 225 (not 255) for the multicast address?
 Compare the Yast2 screen with the figure above to ensure that the settings are correct. - e.
-Click the Finish button. - f.
-Close the main YaST2 window to exit yast2. - 10.
+Click the Finish button. - 9.
 Configure eth4 as the redundant heartbeat channel on smw2. - a.
 Execute yast2 to open the YaST2 Control Center.